 Second, the LANGO still requires INGOs to conclude a Memorandum of Understanding (MOU) with the Ministry of Foreign Affairs and International Cooperation (MoFA/IC).
 The current procedural requirements of the Ministry of Foreign Affairs and International Cooperation (MoFA/IC) for the registration of INGOs are complex and burdensome.
-Besides requiring an MOU, an INGO must receive a supporting letter from line ministry as a prerequisite for processing the MoU or for renewing the MoU with MoFA/IC.
+Besides requiring an MOU, an INGO must receive a supporting letter from a line ministry as a prerequisite for processing the MoU or for renewing the MoU with MoFA/IC.

-INGOs report that INGOs that are supporting human rights and democracy find it hard to conclude the MoU and/or receive the supporting letter from line ministry as these INGOs are not working directly with any line ministry.
+INGOs that support human rights and democracy find it hard to conclude the MoU and/or receive the supporting letter from the line ministry, as these INGOs are not working directly with any line ministry.
 The registration process also sometimes requires INGOs to make unofficial payments to the officials in order to get MoU approval in a timely manner.
-In addition, sometimes the line ministry requires INGOs to have line ministry officials employed by the organization as a pre-requisite for the MoU supporting letter, though this practice might be rare.
+In addition, line ministry has sometimes required INGOs to have line ministry officials employed by the organization as a pre-requisite for the MoU supporting letter, though this practice might be rare.
 Some organizations also have had to pay a facilitation fee to fast track their MoU and line ministry officials have in some instances required organizations to employ line ministry officials as a pre-requisite for the MoU.
 It is unknown how prevalent these practices are.

-Local NGOs that register with Ministry of Interior (MoI) are also subject to complex and lengthy procedures.
+Local NGOs that register with Ministry of Interior (MoI) are also subject to complex and lengthy procedures, pursuant to the LANGO.
 The process starts with securing approval on key documents from local authorities and submitting them to the MoI.
 Most of the applications do not meet the requirements for registration without assistance from MoI officials.
 The applicant may need to make revisions and/or wait for approval from one official or another.
 Reportedly, this process can be even more difficult if no payments are made to officials.

 For local NGOs and associations, registration with the MoI requires the applicant organization to provide: